JohnYoon13/cloud-functions/cloud_functions_guide.md

 There is no need to provision any infrastructure or worry about managing any servers."
 ```
 Google's definition of Cloud Functions raises several key concepts.
 This guide will explore these ideas and more.
 For now though, consider Cloud Functions as simply a bit of code that runs in the cloud without requiring much infrastructure management from the developer.

+## Before you begin

+This guide is intended for new users of Google Cloud Functions who possess some familiarity with Google Cloud products and software development.
+In order to properly use this guide, you will require a Google account and access to a Google Cloud [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ## Guide overview